Tadateru Konoe: Japanese Red Cross Society

 President of Japanese Red Cross Society since 2005, Tadateru Konoe has dedicated his entire professional career to domestic and international Red Cross Red Crescent activities.

 Before being elected president, Mr. Konoe served his National Society for 14 years as vice president (1991-2005) and as chairman for Japanese Red Cross Academy, which offered post-graduate courses for nurses.
 He also held the positions of director general of the International Department (1988-1991), director general of the social department (1988), international department deputy director general (1985-1988), and international director (1976-1981) for the Japanese Red Cross Society.

 International Federation of Red Cross and Red Crescent Societies (IFRC)

-Mr. Konoe has held several posts in the IFRC.
-He has been a member of the Standing Commission of the Red Cross Red Crescent (1995-2003) and its vice chairman (1999), member of the IFRC finance commission (1985-1993), as well as officer (1972-1975) and director (1981-1985) of the IFRC disaster preparedness bureau where he started in 1972.
+Konoe held several posts in the IFRC.
+He was a member of the Standing Commission of the Red Cross Red Crescent (1995–2003) and its vice chairman (1999), member of the IFRC finance commission (1985–1993), as well as officer (1972–1975) and director (1981–1985) of the IFRC disaster preparedness bureau where he started in 1972.

 Red Cross Red Crescent Relief Missions

-Between 1970 and 2008, Mr. Konoe was involved with over 30 Red Cross Red Crescent relief missions around the world.
-During his career, he has also been a board member in various associations and organizations, in addition to his work with the International Red Cross and Red Crescent Movement.
+Between 1970 and 2008, Konoe was involved with over 30 Red Cross Red Crescent relief missions around the world.
+During his career, he was also a board member in various associations and organizations, in addition to his work with the International Red Cross and Red Crescent Movement.